xfated/BBM-ekaWay_SCDFXIBM/detailed_desc.md

 # Summary
-The problem statement we have chosen is Integrating with a Smart Environment.
+The problem statement we have chosen is **Integrating with a Smart Environment**.
-Our solution aims to leverage on this interconnected network of devices to enable a more timely response to emergency incidents.
+Our solution aims to leverage on this interconnected network of devices within Singapore to enable a more timely response to emergency incidents.
 We believe that minimal delay and early intervention is key to prevent potential escalation of the emergency which can result in significantly greater damage to both infrastructure and human life.
 Additionally, minimizing  any potential obstacles on the road enable emergency vehicles a safer environment as the drivers will now be more aware of their presence.
 &nbsp;
 ## Key Issues and Solution
 The problem we identified is the accessibility of emergency vehicles (EVs) on roads facing heavy flow, leading to a delayed response time for EVs.
 Our solution incorporates existing infrastructure in order to compel drivers on the road to give way to approaching EVs.